 Community Amenity Contributions (CACs) - This application is subject to a negotiated CAC under the Community Amenity Contributions Policy for Rezonings.
-Real Estate Services staff reviewed the application and the cost of securing the rental housing units including the 20% of the residential floor area as below-market rental units, and have determined no CAC is expected.
+Real Estate Services staff reviewed the application and the cost of securing the rental housing units including the 20% of the residential floor area as below-market rental units and have determined no CAC is expected.

 Development Cost Levies - The site is subject to the City-wide DCL and Utilities DCL, which will be calculated on the floor area proposed at the development permit stage.
 In accordance with the provisions of Section 3.1A (d) of the Vancouver DCL By-law, the applicant has requested a 100% waiver of the City-wide DCLs attributed to the residential floor area qualifying as Class A "for-profit affordable rental housing".
 Class A means rental housing where a minimum 20% of the residential floor area is secured as below-market rental units with maximum average rents for each type of unit that do not exceed the rates set out in the DCL By-laws.

-Based on rates in effect as of September 30, 2024 and the proposed 8,492 sq. m (91,410 sq. ft.) of residential floor area and 77 sq. m (828 sq. ft.) of commercial floor area, DCLs are estimated to be \$1,378,552.
-The value of the DCL waivers for the residential floor area is estimated to be \$2,159,104.
+Based on rates in effect as of September 30, 2024 and the proposed 9,782 sq. m (105,290 sq. ft.) of residential floor area and 343 sq. m (3,694 sq. ft.) of commercial floor area, DCLs are estimated to be \$1,672,880.

+The value of the DCL waiver for the residential floor area is estimated to be \$2,486,950.
 Compliance with DCL waiver requirements will continue to be assessed through the development permit stage up to occupancy permit issuance at which point the applicant will be required to submit a rent roll that sets out the initial monthly rents for each unit.

+DCL rates are subject to future adjustment by Council including annual inflationary adjustments.
+DCLs are payable at building permit issuance based on rates in effect at that time.
 A development may qualify for 12 months of in-stream rate protection from DCL rate increases, provided that an application has been received prior to the rate adjustment.
 See the City's DCL Bulletin for details on DCL rate protection.